 - Mapper: Mappers extract logs on user details, like the ID and the final event executed by the user (viewed, purchased, or queried)

 - Reducer: The users’ session is then recorded and organized by a reducer.
 Moreover, the outputs are compressed into files that are further processed and sorted into files that can be analyzed.

 Although the infrastructure of all tools used for clickstream analytics will be similar with a few changes in some places, choosing the right tool according to your budget and software requirements is necessary.

 Algoscale’s Clickstream Data Analytics solution helped them in creating granular customer segments on the basis of the routes traced by their clicks.
-This approach helped our client to identify the most optimal buying paths and patterns of their consumers.
-The methodology used was based on technologies like Python, Java, Hadoop and SQL which helped a major product e-commerce portal in the US to reduce the bounce rate on their website by 20%.
-This process was based on a 3-step approach: Load, Refine and Analyze, Visualize which ensured that the results so obtained were easy to understand and actionable.
+This approach helped our clients to identify the most optimal buying paths and patterns of their consumers.
+The methodology used was based on technologies like Python, Java, Hadoop, and SQL which helped a major product e-commerce portal in the US to reduce the bounce rate on their website by 20%.
+This process was based on a 3-step approach: Load, Refine Analyze, and Visualize which ensured that the results so obtained were easy to understand and actionable.